biscodyl/tz-aio-userscript/README.md

 ToDo's
 ----------

-1. Major rewrite, I wrote the bulk of this not knowing much about JS.
+1. Major rewrite one the site changes too much, I wrote the bulk of this not knowing much about JS.